davisanc/AzureSecurityLabs/README.md

     az group create --location <location> --name <resource-group-name>
     ```

-2. Run the following command to create a Storage Account for your Cloud resources.
+2. Run the following command to create a Storage Account for your Cloud resources, making sure that the Resource Group created in step 1 above is used in place of `<resource-group-name>` as the value for the `--resource-group` parameter.

-    *Note: Storage account name must be between 3 and 24 characters in length and use numbers and lower-case letters only*
+    *Note: Storage account name must be between 3 and 24 characters in length and use numbers and lower-case letters **only***.

     ```
     az storage account create --location <location> --name <storage-account-name> --resource-group <resource-group-name> --sku Standard_LRS